jingxie9816/BCG-Data-Science-Advanced-Analytics-Virtual-Experience-Program/README.md

 3. Feature engineering: using business context and expertise to create new data that may provide useful signals in the prediction of outcomes

-4. Modeling and evaluation: Using your engineered dataset to model an outcome and to generate predictions.
-Then,. testing these predictions against the ground truth to see whether they are reliable.
+4. Modeling and evaluation: Using engineered dataset to model an outcome and to generate predictions.
+Then, testing these predictions against the ground truth to see whether they are reliable

 5. Insights & recommendation: turning the insights of this analysis into business decisions and recommendations